xiaopv/xiaopv.github.io/_teaching/2020-spring-mat201.md

 ## Homework Assignments

+ * 3/3/20
+   * WebAssign homework.
+   * Complete Activity 2.2.4.
+   * There is a new reading assignment in Perusall.

  * 2/27/20
    * WebAssign homework.
    * Complete Activity 2.1.3.
 Each group will have a presentor to be ready for Tuesday.